 Today I decided to make one of these goodies that is also my favourite snack and is often made at Punjabi weddings.
 They are basically savoury crackers which are usually cut in diamond shape but I kept them thin and long coz I personally prefer them crispier and flakier.
 They taste fabulous with a cup of coffee or tea and you will find them so addictive!

-1 ¾ cup/ 180 grams maida (all purpose flour)
+1 ¾ cup/ 180 grams Maida (all purpose flour)

-30 grams ghee (clarified butter)
+30 grams Oil or Ghee (clarified butter)

-¼ tsp or less ajwain (carom seeds)
+¼ tsp or less Ajwain (carom seeds)

 Salt to taste

-¼ cup (+/-) water to make the dough
+¼ cup (+/-) Water to make the dough

 Oil for frying